 However, there are two rather special independent variables in the vast majority of Fitts' law experiments: movement amplitude (A) and target width (W).
 Typically the task involves tapping/selecting back and forth between two targets of width W separated by amplitude A. Both A and W are organized as factors and are tested over several levels each.

-Fitts developed his law by and analogy with Shannon’s theory of communications.
+Fitts developed his model by analogy with Shannon's theory of communications.
 Accordingly, movement amplitude is analogous to the amplitude of a transmitted signal, and target width is analogous to Gaussian noise in the communications channel.
 Since noise is superimposed on, and perturbs, the signal, a proper test involves measurements conducted over multiple transmissions of the signal.
-In experimental terms, this means administering a block of trails for a given movement amplitude and target width.
-Averaged over the block, the mean movement amplitude should be A and the end-point or selection coordinates, perturbed as they are, form a distribution with the central 96% of the selections falling within the target and 4% falling outside the target.1 Hence, a block of trials in the ideal case includes a 4% error rate.
+In experimental terms, this means administering a sequence of trails for a given movement amplitude and target width.
+Averaged over the sequence, the mean movement amplitude should be A and the end-point or selection coordinates, perturbed as they are, form a distribution with the central 96% of the selections falling within the target and 4% falling outside the target.1 Hence, a sequence of trials in the ideal case includes a 4% error rate.

 Does it Matter?

 Despite the possibility that A and W are not, in the strictest sense, independent variables, it is not clear that the conjectured dependence of these variables on participant behaviour actually occurs in practice or that it makes a difference in the outcome of an experiment.
 One way to accommodate the "dependent" nature of these independent variables is to use Ae and We in building a Fitts' law model.
 This possibility is explored further in Chapter 2 in Fitts' Law as a Performance Model in Human-Computer Interaction (MacKenzie, 1991).
 A more recent discussion is given in Chapter 7 in Human-Computer Interaction: An Empiricial Research Perspective (MacKenzie, 2013).